ZachBeta/DOOM.rb/WORKLOGS.md

 - [ ] Review heads-up display elements

 ## License Notes
-- Currently MIT licensed
+- Switched to GPL-2.0 license to align with DOOM and Chocolate DOOM
-- May consider aligning with Chocolate DOOM license in future
+- Previous MIT license has been superseded
-- X11/MIT license is GPL-compatible if needed
+- All future contributions must comply with GPL-2.0